If your physical condition changes (for example, if you develop a cold, persistent cough or fever), please notify your doctor.

 Before Surgery - At the Hospital

-Parking is available in the Outpatient Pavilion Parking Area.
-To check in for surgery Monday-Friday, come to the Outpatient Center.
-On Saturday check in at the Emergency Registration Desk
+Parking is available in the Outpatient Center Parking Lot.
+To check in for surgery Monday — Friday, come to the Outpatient Center.
+On Saturday come to the Emergency Registration Desk

-You will be prepared for surgery in the Outpatient Surgery Department.
-Family and/or friends will be shown to the appropriate Waiting Room.
+You will be prepared for surgery in the Outpatient Department.
+Family and/or friends will be shown to the Surgical Waiting Room.

-From your room, you will be taken to the Holding Area.
+From the Outpatient Department or your room, you will be taken to the Outpatient Room Holding Area.
 This is where the final preparations for the Operating Room are completed.
-The average waiting time in the holding area is 30 – 45 minutes.
+The average waiting time in the holding area is 30-45 minutes.
 If there is a delay, your family/friends will be notified in the Waiting Room.

 For your family’s convenience, vending areas are located throughout the hospital.
-Family may also use the hospital cafeteria, which is open from 7:30 a.m. until 6:30 p.m.
+Family may also use the hospital cafeteria, which is open 24 hours.